pulumi/pulumi-hugo/themes/default/content/docs/troubleshooting/faq.md

 To accomplish a _manual_ rollback after a failed deployment, revert the code and configuration changes of the failed deployment and run `pulumi up` to update your infrastructure to its previous state.

-There is a [GitHub issue related to the idea of automatic rollbacks](https://github.com/pulumi/pulumi/issues/96) if you would like to add to the discussion.

 ## Organizations

 ### How do I create a stack inside an Organization instead of my User account?